tuneinsight/geco-i2b2-data-source/API.md

 ```

 - `id`: ID of the query, must be an UUID
+- `patientList`: true if you want to retrieve the patient IDs from i2b2 and store them in TI4Health (used for queries run by user who can retrieve tha patient list)
 - `definition`: definition of the explore query
   - `selectionPanels`: panels of the explore query (linked together by an AND)
     - `not`: true if the panel is inverted